google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![center](res/intermediatepython21.png)

 <!--
-* List comprehensions provide a concise way to create lists.
+List comprehensions are a clearer and more concise way of generating lists of data.

+They contain the same elements as a normal for loop, just arranged differently and enclosed within brackets.

+The basic syntax for a list comprehension can be seen in the slide, and is as follows:
+  * An open bracket,
+  * followed by an expression,
+  * followed by zero or more for clauses,
-* It consists of brackets containing an expression followed by a clause, then zero or more for or if clauses.
-The expressions can be anything.
-This means you can put in all kinds of objects in lists.
+  * followed by zero or more if clauses,
+  * followed by a close bracket.

-* The result will be a new list resulting from evaluating the expression in the context of the for and if clauses which follow it.
+The list comprehension always returns a new list, which contains the result of evaluating the for and if clauses on the expression.

-* The list comprehension always returns a result list.
+The expression can be anything - from a simple variable to a complex function call - which makes list comprehensions very flexible.

 Image Details:
 * [intermediatepython21.png](http://www.google.com): Copyright Google